4tai1/HackingCheatSheet/README.md

 If the chunk size we need doesn't in tcache and fast bin, chunk will be split from unsorted bin.
 ```
 ```
-We could leak libc address by free chunk into unsorted bin.
-Unsorted bin attack
+We could leak libc address by free chunk into unsorted bin.(fd & bk will point to main_arena) Unsorted bin attack
 -> modify unsorted bin bk into &target-0x10 and malloc it.
  Target address will be filled with a large number.